bryjbrown/curriculum-vitae/cv.md

 - Shelved books
 - Periodic shelf reading of assigned section

+## Awards

+**2024 Fred L. Standley Award**
+*The Fred L. Standley Award honors an outstanding faculty member within the University Libraries at the Florida State University for significant contributions to campus, state, national and/or international research librarianship and library development.
+It is named for Fred L. Standley, FSU Daisy Parker Flory Professor of English and for all of his long career in the English Department and the Faculty Senate as well as a strong advocate for Florida State University Libraries.*

 ## Publications

 **Comparative analysis of automated speech recognition technologies for enhanced audiovisual accessibility**